 Read on to discover the most infamous real-life vampires who collectively claimed many victims.

-The countess of Hungary thought to have had 600 servant girls murdered so that she could bathe in her blood, believing that this practice will preserve her youth.
-She was later arrested and tried, then punished by being walled up in her room with only a slit for slipping food and water in.
+The Countess of Hungary is thought to have had 600 servant girls dispatched so that she could bathe in their blood, believing that this practice would preserve her youth.
+She was later apprehended and tried, then punished by being walled up in her room with only a slit for slipping food and water in.

-The infamous "Vampire of Dusseldorf," Kurten was an abused child, and perhaps he suffered from mental illness.
-He is said to have committed a series of murders from 1929 to 1930, ranging from young girls to older women.
-He also claimed to have drunk the blood of at least one of his victims.
+The infamous "Vampire of Dusseldorf," Kürten is said to have committed a series of slayings from 1929 to 1930, ranging from young girls to older women.
+He claimed to have drunk the blood of at least one of his victims.

-He is dubbed "The French Ripper" in comparison to Jack the Ripper of London.
-A drifter, with a trademark appearance of rabbit fur hat and accordion, he would kill at least 11 people, many of them young shepherds in the field.
-He was caught after unsuccessfully attacking a woman, who fought back and called other people, ant they pinned Vacher down.
-Guillotined on New Year's Eve 1898. see more on Joseph Vacher
+Joseph Vacher is dubbed "The French Ripper" in comparison to Jack the Ripper of London.
+A drifter, with a trademark appearance of rabbit fur hat and accordion, Vacher would terminate at least 11 people, many of them young shepherds in the field.
+He was caught after unsuccessfully going after a woman, who fought back and called out to people nearby for help.

 Vacher was apprehended and guillotined on New Year's Eve 1898.see more on Joseph Vacher